gerases/vim-rspec-puppet/README.md

 * If you're in a puppet manifest (this is the special case making the puppet situation more unique):
   * it will try to extract the class name and find the closest spec file testing that class.
   * it will (failing to find the spec by the class name) offer to grep through the closest spec directory.

+This is my first Vim plugin, so there could very well be things done contrary to the best Vim coding practices.
+If you notice something, I'll be glad to adjust the code accordingly.
+Really, all this code should be somehow integrated in the [existing](https://github.com/thoughtbot/vim-rspec/blob/master/plugin/rspec.vim) vim-rspec plugin, but I needed this fast for my needs.

 # Install
 Install using [vim-plug](https://github.com/junegunn/vim-plug) or another vim plugin system.
 If you don't have a plugin system, put the file in a location that is sourced by Vim such as `~/.vim/plugin`.